 - Switch off the flame and let the mixture cool to the room temperature.

-- Blend the mixture to smooth puree, garnish with cheese and cilantro, and serve immediately.
+- Once cooled, blend the mixture to smooth puree, garnish with cheese and cilantro, and serve immediately.

-Beans are a nutrient-dense food that can add value to your baby’s weaning diet.
+Beans are an excellent choice of nutrient-dense food that can add value to your baby’s weaning diet.
 Feed at least one serving of beans daily to let your baby reap its benefits in the long run.
 Begin with single-ingredient bean mash/puree to age-appropriate soups, stews, and multi-bean recipes.
 For toddlers, mix beans with other recipes.

 2. Bellows, A. Clark, and R. Moore, Introducing Solid Foods to Infants; Colorado State University